zhazhahui9527/learngit/readme.txt

-﻿git is a very good version manage tool
+﻿git is a very good version manager tool